tohtsky/irspack/Readme.md

 pip install git+https://github.com/tohtsky/irspack
 ```

-We have also prepared a wrapper class to train and optimize BPR/warp loss Matrix factorization implemented in [lightfm](https://github.com/lyst/lightfm).
+I have also prepared a wrapper class (`BPRFMRecommender`) to train and optimize BPR/warp loss Matrix factorization implemented in [lightfm](https://github.com/lyst/lightfm).
 To use it you have to install `lightfm` separately by e.g.,

 ```sh
 pip install lightfm